mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-Now add an empty controller to the web applicaiton and call it `ServiceController.cs`
+Next add an empty controller named `ServiceController.cs` to the web applicaiton.
-In the `Index` method, add the following line of code:
+In the `Index` method of the controller, add the following line of code:

 ```cs